slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On family and friends

-Life is meant to be lived in community.
 Life is people.

-HINT: build your «board of directors».
-However choose who surrond you: you are the average of them.
+Life is meant to be lived in community.
+Build your «board of directors».
+However choose who surround you: you are the average of them.

 - Surround yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.
 If you want to improve your bank account, get around millionaires.